New Aylor School Could Receive $7.5 M More in Funding

 On Wednesday, Supervisor Shannon Trout made the motion to schedule a public hearing on whether more money should be allocated, citing those square footage concerns.
 Supervisors voted 4-3 to approve the matter, with those who objected noting that the county is already $126 million in debt.
 The hearing will take place on September 26th at 7 p.m. in the County Administration Building.

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls robert e aylor more money, public hearing aylor middle school, public hearing new aylor, public hearing new school, public hearing replacement funding, frederick county debt, frederick county school, frederick county aylor, Supervisor Shannon Trout, Frederick County Board of Supervisors aylor funding, Supervisor Shannon Trout aylor, Frederick County Board of Supervisors school board, Supervisor Shannon Trout school, Frederick County Board of Supervisors public hearing, Supervisor Shannon Trout school funding, robert e aylor school, robert e aylor new school, robert e aylor supervisors, robert e aylor money, Frederick County Board of Supervisors school, Frederick County Board of Supervisors school funding, robert e aylor repairs, robert e aylor new, robert e aylor co2, public hearing aylor, public hearing robert e aylor, public hearing school funding, Frederick County Board of Supervisors funding, Robert E. Aylor bad, robert e aylor funding, robert e aylor replacement, robert e aylor replacement funding, Frederick County Board of Supervisors aylor, Frederick County Board of Supervisors robert e aylor, Robert E. Aylor, public hearing, Frederick County Board of Supervisors, Frederick County
+Josh Henry robert e aylor more money, public hearing aylor middle school, public hearing new aylor, public hearing new school, public hearing replacement funding, frederick county debt, frederick county school, frederick county aylor, Supervisor Shannon Trout, Frederick County Board of Supervisors aylor funding, Supervisor Shannon Trout aylor, Frederick County Board of Supervisors school board, Supervisor Shannon Trout school, Frederick County Board of Supervisors public hearing, Supervisor Shannon Trout school funding, robert e aylor school, robert e aylor new school, robert e aylor supervisors, robert e aylor money, Frederick County Board of Supervisors school, Frederick County Board of Supervisors school funding, robert e aylor repairs, robert e aylor new, robert e aylor co2, public hearing aylor, public hearing robert e aylor, public hearing school funding, Frederick County Board of Supervisors funding, Robert E. Aylor bad, robert e aylor funding, robert e aylor replacement, robert e aylor replacement funding, Frederick County Board of Supervisors aylor, Frederick County Board of Supervisors robert e aylor, Robert E. Aylor, public hearing, Frederick County Board of Supervisors, Frederick County